perconik/code-style/README.md

 # PerConIK Java Style

 Fork of [GoogleStyle](https://code.google.com/p/google-styleguide/source/browse/trunk/eclipse-java-google-style.xml)
-Java Code Formatter for Eclipse based on [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) guide.
+Java Code Style Formatter, Clean Up and Imports Organization for Eclipse based on [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) guide.

+- Imports and static imports are both organized in several groups as specified in Eclipse import order file
+- Lines are not wrapped with exception to Javadoc text which wraps after 100 characters
+- Override annotation does not apply to implementations of interface methods

 ## Contributing